pdee/pdee/doc/commands-python-mode.rst

 but the region is shiftet that way.

 If `py-tab-indents-region-p' is `t' and first TAB doesn't shift --as indent is at outmost reasonable--, indent-region is called.

-Optional arg RECURSIVE is ignored presently.

 py-newline-and-indent
 ---------------------